MicrogreenSolarCorp/EPDataLog/Developer_README.md

 - **Supported BMS:** Mewyeah, Heyo Daly (Also referred to as Daly)
 - **Supported Operating Systems:** Windows, MacOS

+## Features
+- **Auto-port detection:** If the user chose not to customize the settings, the program will automatically detect the port number of the RS232-USB cable.
+This is done by looping from 1-20 and sending a query to each port, checking if the response is correct.
+- **Customized Prarmeters:** After the program is run, the user can choose to customize the parameters of the data logging.
+This includes the port number and data logging interval (in ms).

 Notes:
-- it does not support Orion BMS or Linux
+- EPDataLog does not support Orion BMS or Linux
 - Mewyeah is now a deprecated version of BMS.
 We have a Mewyeah version to facilaite data logging for older EnergyPaks.
 All EnergyPaks in the future will be using Heyo Daly BMS.